Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-colon polyps, unhealthy looking (dystrophic) nails, hair loss (alopecia), darkening skin (such as on the hands, arms, neck and face), diarrhea, weight loss, and stomach pain.
+colon polyps, unhealthy looking (dystrophic) nails, hair loss (alopecia), darkening skin (such as on the hands, arms, neck and face), diarrhea, weight loss, stomach pain, and/or excess fluid accumulation in arms and legs (peripheral edema).
 The cause of the condition is not known.
-Treatment aims to control symptoms and provide adequate nutrition.Cronkhite-Canada syndrome is a rare gastrointestinal disorder.
-It is characterized by widespread
+Treatment aims to control symptoms and provide adequate nutrition.Cronkhite-Canada syndrome is a rare gastrointestinal disorder characterized by widespread

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.